aliveui/registry-aliveui/progress-summary.md

 ## Conclusion

-The AliveUI component library implementation is progressing well with the foundation in place and initial atoms implemented.
+The AliveUI component library implementation is progressing well with the foundation in place and several atoms implemented.
+We've already completed 10 of 15 atom components, which provides a solid base for building the more complex components.
 The atomic design structure provides a clear path forward for systematic implementation of all components.